bpatch/handwriting-classification-app/README.md

 I wrote these notes for myself, but if you are reading up to here I hope they have been useful to you too!

 Extras:
-- Once the app is running in the container, it's files can be copied using "docker container cp CONTAINER:/app ./"
+- Once the app is running in the container, its files can be copied using "docker container cp CONTAINER:/app ./"
 - Currently the cnn model deletes a folder and then rewrites it during learning.
 This causes the app to break when there are multiple users.